 When Zoe C arrives, she joins the other two sitting around the island, I stack plates next to the griddle, put utensils on the counter.
 McKenzie takes the sliced bagels from the toaster.
-We spread cream cheese and sour cream, touch of lemon, add a piece of salmon and enjoy.
+We spread cream cheese, touch of lemon, add a piece of salmon and enjoy.

 Zoe C, “Figured out anything about San Diego, the girl who can’t remember?”

 “I don’t know where to go with it.
 You can be in my mind, me in yours, so we know it can be done.
 Do you think…what am I trying to say?
 Do you think you could spot him?
 I mean, it’s San Diego, even if you could, we can’t just drive around hoping to stumble on him.”